vondruska/home-automation/README.md

 Home Assistant is the central point where all IoT endpoints integrate with.
 Essentially the IoT hub.

-Configuration is source controlled and uses GitLab CI to test the configuration before it gets pulled into instance.
+Configuration is source controlled and uses GitHub Actions to test the configuration before it gets pulled into instance.
 I'll open source the configuration soon.

 ### [Node-Red](https://nodered.org/)